 The U.S. Bureau of Economic Analysis tracks three primary PCE trends: consumer spending (current dollars) and monthly and annual price indices.
 The annual PCE index also happens to be the Fed’s preferred inflation gauge and is crucial in determining its monetary policy decisions.

-The percent change from July one year ago showed that yearly inflation was 2.5%.
-While that annual figure remains above the Fed’s 2% goal, it is down significantly from a Consumer Price Index peak of 7.7% in October 2022.
+Excluding food and energy, the PCE price index increased 2.8% from one year ago in December 2024.
+While that annual figure remains above the Fed’s 2% goal, it is down significantly from a peak of 7.7% in October 2022.

-In July 2024, PCE or consumer spending rose 0.5%, indicating continued consumer demand.
+In December 2024, PCE or consumer spending rose 0.7% from a month earlier, indicating continued consumer demand.
 However, while growing PCE suggests consumers are still willing to spend, there are nuances to consider:

 - Pent-up demand – The pandemic led to a period of lockdown and restricted spending, creating a surge in demand for goods and services once restrictions eased.